timofeysie/quaternary/README.md

 The choice made was the second.
 A shiny new Ionic React app.
 Ionic was actually my start with front end development.
 After doing Java/Tomcat, then native Android work, Ionic provided me a bridge from mobile development to the front end.

 The only question now is what is the name of the shiny new project?
 Tea?
 Gwion?
 Xexenes? (a small mosquitos).
 I like it!
-Xexenes it is~
+[Xexenes](https://github.com/timofeysie/xexenes) it is~

+Then the need to create an example app to demonstrate theming, especially in an Ionic app.
+The next name on the list was Emperor Don Carlos, and thus it was born at the beginning of October and has taken up all the dev work since then.
+Xexenes would have been a better choice to receive the themeing, but since it is based on the bleeding edge Ionic/React, it might not also be the place to push the edge again with dynamic theming.

+[Emporer Don Carlos](https://github.com/timofeysie/emperor-don-carlos) has made some strides, but still needs some layout fixes, as well as adding the border option, and then saving a new theme in a file which can be set as the default of the app.
+This work *could* be done as part of using the API, so that is the goal right now.

+So how far back did we have an Angular client using the API?
+Conchifolia is the vanilla Angular app.
+Loranthifolia is the Ionic version.
+Tiwanaku is another Angular choice, which uses Redux via NgRx.
+That last one seems the most attractive right now, as it ties in with expanding the Redux skills.
+That project hasn't been touched since May.
+Let's dust it off a bit.

 #
 ## To Do